 Enzyme Inhibitors and Classification of Enzyme Inhibition

-Enzyme Inhibitors and Classes of Enzyme Inhibition is a important topic in Biochemistry.
+Enzyme Inhibitors and Classes of Enzyme Inhibition is an important topic in Biochemistry and biochemistry is a branch of the mainstream of chemistry.
 Enzyme Inhibitors and Classification of Enzyme Inhibition is useful to study the reaction rate of Enzyme.

-Enzyme inhibitors (I) are molecular agents that interfere with catalysis, slowing or halting enzymatic reactions.
-They prevent substrates from fitting into the active site of the enzyme.
+Enzyme inhibitors (here, we denote the enzyme inhibitors by I) are molecular agents that interfere with catalysis to slowing or halting enzymatic reactions.
+They give trouble to the fitting process of substrates into the enzyme’s active site.

 - E = Enzyme